Ford Explorer: Euro NCAP

-Variants
+Variants and derivatives

 3-door / Explorer Sport

 As the direct successor of the Bronco II, Ford developed a three-door version of the Explorer for the 1991 model year; while 10 inches shorter than its five-door counterpart, the three-door was still nearly 13 inches longer than the Bronco II.
 For the first generation, the three-door was available in XL, Sport, and Eddie Bauer trims, with Sport offered as a trim exclusive to the three-door, distinguished by black-colored wheel wells and rocker panels.
 For 1995, Expedition was offered as a trim package for the three-door Explorer; replacing the Eddie Bauer trim, the nameplate was retired after 1995 in preparation for the 1997 full-size four-door SUV.

 During the second generation, the XL trim was retired for the 1999 model year, with all three-door Explorers becoming Explorer Sports.
 For 2001, the Explorer Sport was split from the five-door Explorer, retaining the second-generation body and chassis and adopting the front fascia and interior of the Explorer Sport Trac.

 Ford discontinued the Explorer Sport following the 2003 model year with no direct replacement due to the declining popularity of three-door SUVs, with the final vehicle produced in July 2003.

-Ford Explorer Sport Trac
+Explorer Sport Trac

 Introduced in 2000 as a 2001 model, the Explorer Sport Trac is a mid-size pickup truck derived from the second-generation Explorer, becoming the first mid-size Ford pickup.
 In contrast to the Ranger, the Sport Trac was marketed primarily as a personal-use vehicle rather than for work use.

 Offered solely as a four-door crew cab, the design of the Sport Trac shared commonality with multiple vehicles.
 Sharing the frame and wheelbase of the Ranger SuperCab, the Sport Trac combined the front fascia of the Explorer Sport with a crew cab derived from the four-door Explorer; the pickup bed (designed for the model line) shared its tailgate with the F-150 SuperCrew.

-The 2001-2005 Sport Trac was the final version of the Explorer derived from the Ranger.
+The 2001–2005 Sport Trac was the final version of the Explorer derived from the Ranger.
 After skipping the 2006 model year, a second-generation Sport Trac was produced from 2007 until 2010 (derived from the fourth-generation Explorer).